 In the beginning, the skin at the fetlock bend is slightly red.
 You probably don't even really notice it.
 But when these areas become warm or already swollen, you know that something is wrong.
 If you don't get to the bottom of it, the skin will crack and wound fluid consisting of water and pus can leak out.
 Blisters, plaques and scabs form.
 Finally, the formation of warts on the malleus can occur.

-It is especially important that you find out the cause of the mallenders.
-This must then be remedied, because otherwise you run the risk that the mallenders can even become chronic.
+It is especially important that you find out the cause of the grapes.
+This must then be remedied, because otherwise you run the risk that the grapes can even become chronic.

 Even if many people recommend using milking fat or baby cream, it is better to stay away from it.
 Airtight creams have no place on such wounds because they are counterproductive.
 They close the skin and the bacteria underneath celebrate a feast, because they can spread wonderfully.